Robitx/gp.nvim/README.md

     -   `:GpChatDelete` - delete the current chat

-    when calling `:GpChatNew` or `:GpChatPaste` you can also specify where to display chat using subcommands:
+    when calling `:GpChatNew` or `:GpChatPaste` and  `GpChatToggle` you can also specify where to display chat using subcommands:
     ![image](https://github.com/Robitx/gp.nvim/assets/8431097/350b38ce-52fb-4df7-b2a5-d6e51581f0c3)

 -   Ask GPT and get response to the specified output: